Analytical Models of Frequency and Voltage in Large-Scale All-Inverter Power Systems: Proposed Models

 \subsection{Frequency Response Model}

 The reduced-order block diagram representing the frequency response of a multi-loop droop GFM is shown in Fig. \ref{fig:SG_GFM}.
 The power error is detected through a low pass filter, creating a power error signal.
 This error signal serves as the input to the droop controller \cite{sajadiSynchronizationElectricPower2022}. $T_{c}$ is the reciprocal of the cut-off frequency in $\text{Hz}$ and $R$ is the droop gain.
-The corresponding linearized equations are (\ref{gfm_omega_delta}) and (\ref{gfm_droop}).
+The corresponding linearized dynamics for the $i$th machine are given by system~\eqref{sys0}: